 Colonization and racism go hand in hand.
 Colonial legislation and policies like the Gradual Civilization Act of 1857 and the Indian Act of 1876, resulted in Canada’s enforced residential school system.
 These legislative acts and policies also led to the dispossession of Indigenous lands and the imposition of a legal order aimed at limiting Indigenous rights and the suppression of cultures to make room for settlement and economic development.
 The consequence of this was the devastation of Indigenous identities.

-An objective of colonization was to assimilate Indigenous peoples, if needed by force: nations were fractured in small communities, people were displaced, and families were separated.
-Racism openly inspired the actions of public authorities, which engaged in practices now regarded as genocidal.
-This approach culminated in the policy that sent more than 150,000 Indigenous children to residential schools, where they experienced physical, sexual, and emotional abuse, leaving scars of immeasurable impact.
-The legacy of residential schools had a devastating effect on generations of Indigenous peoples in Canada, causing language and cultural loss, socio-cultural disparity, and inter-generational trauma.
+An objective of colonization was to assimilate Indigenous peoples, if needed by force: nations were fractured into small communities, people were displaced and families were separated.
+Racism openly inspired the actions of public authorities that engaged in practices now regarded as genocidal.
+This approach culminated in the policy that sent more than 150,000 Indigenous children to residential schools where they experienced physical, sexual and emotional abuse, leaving scars of immeasurable impact.
+The legacy of residential schools had a devastating effect on generations of Indigenous peoples in Canada, causing language and cultural loss, socio-cultural disparity, and intergenerational trauma.

 Truth and Reconciliation